glew8/PA_ModelAccuracy/README.md

    1. Calculates AS2 or zscores for all samples in a model and plots sunburst graph
    2. Calculates AS2 and zscores after subsampling to keep input numbers consistent across different conditions
    3. Calculates zscores (penalties) for each individual replicate of a model

+AS2_heatmap.R: plots AS2 scores in heat map (ex. to graph color for unknown genes in sunburst plots)

+Input files
-SunburstMetadata.csv: example metadata file.
+   1. SunburstMetadata.csv: example metadata file.
 Can add additional columns to analyze data in different combinations.

-SunburstCategories.txt: example input to make sunburst graphs using TIGRFAM categories
+   2. SunburstCategories.txt: example input to make sunburst graphs using TIGRFAM categories
+   3. SunburstCategories_withUnknowns.txt: example input to make sunburst graphs using TIGRFAM categories, includes genes of unknown function

-AnnotationTIGRFAM.txt: example input to make sunburst graphs using TIGRFAM categories
+   4. AnnotationTIGRFAM.txt: example input to make sunburst graphs using TIGRFAM categories
+   5. AnnotationTIGRFAM_withUnknowns.txt: example input to make sunburst graphs using TIGRFAM categories, includes genes of unknown function

-PA_individual_input_all.txt: example text file to calculate zscores for a set of individual replicates
+   6. PA_individual_input_all.txt: example text file to calculate zscores for a set of individual replicates
+   7. AS2_heatmap.csv: example input to make heatmap

 ################################